Juan Bruno Zayas

-Juan Bruno Zayas Alfonso was a Cuban military leader and doctor of the Cuban War of Independence.
+Juan Bruno Zayas Alfonso (June 8th, 1867 - July 30th, 1896) was a Cuban military leader and doctor of the Cuban War of Independence.

 Biography

-Early Years and Medical Career
+Early years and medical career

-Zayas was born on June 8, 1867 in Havana.
+Zayas was born on June 8, 1867, in Havana.
 His father, Dr. José María de Zayas y Jiménez, was a lawyer and was a professor, deputy director and even director of the prestigious El Salvador school after the death of José de la Luz y Caballero, whose position he would hold until its closure in 1869.
 His mother came from the Canary Islands.
 He was the brother of Dr. Alfredo Zayas y Alfonso and Dr. Francisco de Zayas, who was the Ambassador of Cuba in Paris and Brussels.

-His Bachelor's degree was issued to him in 1886 and he managed to enroll in the Faculty of Medicine and Surgery of the University of Havana in the 1885-86 academic year.
+His bachelor's degree was issued to him in 1886 and he managed to enroll in the Faculty of Medicine and Surgery of the University of Havana in the 1885–86 academic year.
 But during his medical studies his father died and he was very emotionally affected and one of his uncles, Francisco Javier, who was a doctor and university professor, was practically his tutor until the culmination of his medical career.
-Graduated from his profession, he decided to practice Medicine in the rural area of the Island.
+Graduated from his profession, he decided to practice medicine in the rural area of the Island.